dinerojs/dinero.js/packages/currencies/README.md

 > Common currency implementations for Dinero.js.

-This package contains currency implementations for [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) currencies, as well as a set of cryptocurrencies, for convenience.
+**This package contains currency implementations for [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) currencies, as well as a set of cryptocurrencies**, for convenience.
 It also exposes a `Currency` type to help you implement your own currencies.

 This package only contains `number` implementations, not `bigint`.
 You can reuse existing implementations and adapt them in your code for `bigint` usage.